Guitar Basics: How To Get Started Playing Guitar

 Guitar Basics – I’m Left-Handed; Should I Buy A Left-Handed Guitar?

-Most guitars are available in both standard and left-handed forms.
-When playing a standard guitar, the player’s left hand will be holding down the strings on the fretboard, and his right hand will be plucking or strumming the strings.
+When playing a standard guitar, the left hand holds down the strings at the required position on the fretboard, while the right hand plucks or strums the strings.

-But it’s not quite that simple.
-Many left-handed people play standard guitars (including the writer of the article).
-Because both hands are involved in playing the guitar, there’s no real advantage in a left-handed person playing a left-handed guitar.
-(One could even argue that when playing a standard guitar the left hand has the hardest job.)
+Because both hands are involved in playing the guitar, there's no real advantage in a left-handed person playing a left-handed guitar.

-If you’re left-handed, it’s definitely worth trying a standard guitar; most tuition books and videos are aimed at people who play standard guitars, and you’ll have a much wider range of guitars to choose from.
-If you really can’t get to grips with it then change to a ‘lefty’ guitar.
+If you're left-handed, we suggest that you start with a standard guitar; most tuition books and videos are aimed at people who play standard guitars, and you'll have a much wider range of guitars to choose from.

 Guitar Basics – Tuning

-Guitar String Notes
+Guitar Strings Notes Open Strings

-If you don’t have a reference instrument or tuner to hand, then you can tune a guitar so that its strings are in tune with each other (but not necessarily with other instruments).
-This is fine if you’re just playing by yourself.
+If you don't have a reference instrument or tuner to hand, then you can tune a guitar so that its strings are in tune with each other (but not necessarily with other instruments).
+This is fine if you're playing by yourself.

 Playing Notes And Chords